Mata Kaushalya Temple

 Mata Kaushalya temple is a Hindu temple, dedicated to Mata Kaushalya, mother of Lord Ram.
 It is the only temple in the world dedicated to Mata Kaushalya.
-It is located at Chandkhuri village around 27km away from Raipur in Chhattisgarh.
+It is located at Chandkhuri village around 27 km away from Raipur in Chhattisgarh.

 In 2020, the Chief minister of Chhattisgarh, Shri Bhupesh Baghel, laid the foundation stone for the expansion of the temple few days before the foundation stone of the Ram temple in Ayodhya was laid.
 He said that the ancient Mata Kaushalya temple will be given a magnificent look while keeping its original form intact.

 Location

-The temple is located around 22km to 27km away from the Capital City Raipur in Chhattisgarh State.
+The temple is located around 22 km to 27 km away from the Capital City Raipur in Chhattisgarh State.
 The temple is located in the middle of a lake surrounded by the Chadkhuri village.
 The temple is accessed by walking on the bridge called Hanuman Pul which has a statue of Hanuman over it.